eth-cscs/stackinator/docs/recipes.md

 /user-environment/post-install
 ```

-The post-install script is templated using Jinja, with the following variables available for use in a script.
+The post-install script is templated using Jinja, with the following variables available for use in a script:

 | Variable    | Description                          |
 | ----------- | ------------------------------------ |